hadmacker/TheJoyOfCode/Aphorisms.md

 or...

 * “plurality should not be posited without necessity.”
-* Entities are not to be multiplied beyond necessity.
+* "Entities are not to be multiplied beyond necessity."
 * The principle gives precedence to simplicity: **of two competing theories, the simpler explanation of an entity is to be preferred.**